slamora/brackets-wiki/Extension-UI-Guidelines.md

 ![toolbar example][toolbar]

-1. **Minimal design.** The current default ui of Brackets relies on minimal design; new icons on the toolbar should be compatible with the current look and feel.
+1. **Minimal design.** The current default interface of Brackets relies on minimal design; new icons on the toolbar should be compatible with the current look and feel.
-2. **An extension should only use a single icon.** If an additional command needs to be represented in the toolbar it is recommended to use a submenu to keep the ui compact.
+2. **An extension should only use a single icon.** If an additional command needs to be represented in the toolbar it is recommended to use a submenu to keep the interface compact.
 3. **Icons should have appropriate states.** At a minimum, icons should have disabled, enabled, and hover states, but should also include any other states needed to indicate status to the user.
 See **stateful indicator** below.
 4. **The toolbar is designed to be user configurable.** Ensure functionality is duplicated in the application menu and anywhere else that is contextually relevant.
 The toolbar will be designed to be user configurable; if the icon is removed from the user's toolbar, the extension's functionality needs to be available elsewhere.